Comprehensive Guide to Roof Eaves (Styles, Standards, & More)

 3) Closed Eaves:

 Closed eaves have a soffit that covers the underside of the eave, concealing the roof structure.
 This style provides a more finished and polished appearance, making it a common choice for traditional and colonial-style homes.
+If you notice damage to your closed roof eaves, either or both of the eaves and soffits will need repairs to be performed.

 4) Wide Eaves: